ShadowKV: KV Cache in Shadows for High-Throughput Long-Context LLM Inference: Empirical Evaluation

-\paragraph{Multi-turn Conversation Capability.} As the input context length scales, pre-filling becomes quite costly due to the quadratic growing computation time for attention, which means multi-turn conversation capability is important.
-To simulate multi-turn conversations, we challenged \Sys with a multi-turn needle retrieval task (Multi-turn NIAH).
+To simulate multi-turn conversations, we challenged our method with a multi-turn needle retrieval benchmark (Multi-turn NIAH).
 We also test two eviction-based methods in \cref{fig:multi-turn}, including SnapKV \citep{li2024snapkv} and StreamingLLM \citep{xiao2023efficient}.
 The performance of SnapKV drops significantly from the second round due to the required context information being different from the first round.
 Since SnapKV inevitably evicted tokens based on the first-turn conversation, it cannot successfully retrieve related information for future queries.
 In contrast, \Sys can maintain accuracy in the multi-turn conversation setting.